pyx-project/pyx/manual/text.rst

 .. class:: vshift(lowerratio, heightstr="0")

-   Instances of this class lower the output by *lowerratio* of the height of the string *heigthstring*.
+   Instances of this class lower the output by *lowerratio* of the height of the string *heightstr*.
 Note, that you can apply several shifts to sum up the shift result.
 However, there is still a :attr:`clear` class member to remove all vertical shifts.